Frequently Asked

 Do you accept senior cats (over 7 years old)?

-Yes, I do.
-But grooming them goes along with a high risk of stressing them out, which I always remind to the owners prior to scheduling the appointment.
+Yes, we do.
+But grooming them goes along with a high risk of stressing them out, which we always remind to the owners prior to scheduling the appointment.
 They are often underweight, their skin is thin, health is fragile, joints are stiff.

-My main concern when grooming older cats is to keep them safe, comfortable and stress-free.
+Our main concern when grooming older cats is to keep them safe, comfortable and stress-free.
 Thus limiting the amount of grooming options.

 Do cats actually need to get professionally groomed on a regular basis?